visit-dav/visit/src/doc/java_client/index.rst

 Performing queries
 ~~~~~~~~~~~~~~~~~~

-This example program shows how to use some of VisIt's query capabilities to perform picks and lineouts.
+This example program shows how to use some of VisIt_'s query capabilities to perform picks and lineouts.

 .. container:: collapsible